tesla-local-control/tesla_ble_mqtt_docker/README.md

 If Home Assistant is already using the MQTT integration, then the various entities will be auto-discovered by HA.

 ### Note regarding polling / reading of state
-The dev release doesn't poll to read state.
-You (or more likely a HA automation) needs to press the 'Force Data Update' button to read / update the state.
+The current release doesn't poll to read state.
+You (or more likely a HA automation) need to press the 'Force Data Update' button to read / update the state.
 This will wake the car and keep it awake as long as you keep requesting state updates (which can be problematic for battery usage).
 I will collect feedback and implement some polling capability in a future release

 ## Two options to run this tool: